GuillaumeGas/SportSiteGen2/README.txt

 ./config/config_init.php :

-This file start the session, includes Smarty, load the core files, and performs the connection to database.
+This file starts the session, includes Smarty, loads the core files, and performs the connection to database.

 ./config/defines.inc.php :